Marginal Singularity, and the Benefits of Labels in Covariate-Shift: Introduction

-Transfer learning addresses the many practical situations where much labeled data is available from a \emph{source} distribution $P$, but relatively little labeled data is available from a \emph{target} distribution $Q$.
-The aim is to harness source data to improve prediction on the target $Q$, assuming the source $P$ is informative about $Q$.
-Naturally, a main theoretical question is in understanding relations (or divergences) between $P$ and $Q$ that allow information transfer, and in particular, that tightly characterize the relative benefits of source and target labeled samples (towards informing practice).
+Naturally, a main theoretical question is in understanding relations (or the amount of divergence) between $P$ and $Q$ that allow information transfer, and in particular, which characterize the relative benefits of source and target labeled samples and thus help inform practice.

-We focus on nonparametric classification, i.e., predicting labels $Y$ of future $X$ drawn from $Q$, with minimal assumptions on $P$ and $Q$.
-The most common setting is that of \emph{covariate-shift} where $P_{Y|X} = Q_{Y|X}$, but $Q_X$ may differ from $P_X$.
-While equal conditionals may seem restrictive, it is well motivated by common applications of transfer (e.g. image, speech, or document classification).
-The question is then how to express the changes in marginals $P_X, Q_X$ in the context of transfer.
+We focus on the problem of classification, i.e., predicting labels $Y$ of future $X$ drawn from $Q$, in \emph{nonparametric} regimes, i.e., assuming little knowledge of the classification patterns encoded by $P$ and $Q$.
+We adopt the most common transfer setting in the literature, i.e., that of \emph{covariate-shift} where $P_{Y|X} = Q_{Y|X}$, allowing $Q_X$ to differ from $P_X$.
+While equal conditionals may seem restrictive, it is well motivated by driving applications of transfer (e.g. image, speech, or document classification) where covariates determine the label distribution.

+Our first theoretical question is then how to capture those differences between marginals $P_X, Q_X$ that are relevant to transfer.
+While this question is not new, much of the existing work has focused on refinements of traditional metrics and divergences between distributions, which unfortunately have so far been unable to capture the relative benefits of labeled source and target data.
+In fact, as we will show, traditional measures of change between distributions (e.g. total-variation and common refinements, Wasserstein distance, KL-divergence) paint an overpessimistic view of transfer (at least in the settings of interest here) as they are inherently designed for other purpose (see examples and Remark \ref{remark:divergences} in Section \ref{sec:transferexponent}).

 We present new minimax results that concisely capture the relative benefits of source and target labeled data, under {covariate-shift}.
-Namely, we show that the benefits of target labels are controlled by a \emph{transfer-exponent} $\gamma$ that encodes how \emph{singular} $Q$ is locally w.r.t. $P$, and interestingly allows situations where transfer did not seem possible under previous insights.
+Namely, we show that the benefits of target labels are controlled by a \emph{transfer-exponent} $\gamma$ that encodes how \emph{singular} $Q_X$ is locally with respect to $P_X$, and interestingly allows situations where transfer did not seem possible under previous insights.
 In fact, our new minimax analysis -- in terms of $\gamma$ -- reveals a \emph{continuum of regimes} ranging from situations where target labels have little benefit, to regimes where target labels dramatically improve classification.